Unique and curious places to visit in Rhode Island

 Spring, Summer and early Fall - A National Recreation Trail in a National Historic District.
 Do it!

 Pssst!
-You Don't need to spend $50.00 dollars a plate for dinner to enjoy THE most spectacular view in the state.
+You Don't need to spend fifty dollars a plate for dinner to enjoy THE most spectacular view in the state.
 Just pull up a chair on The Lawn and order an Arnold Palmer, Ice Tea or Lemonade - all are less than 5 bucks.
 Then go for a walk to the lighthouse and explore the coast up-close and finish your visit with a peek at the cozy parlor in the main house.
+(EDIT - POST COVID - you must reserve a place)

 Bowen's Wharf and Banisters Wharf

-Go at night, dine or at least have a drink the Candy Store if you can - its magical.
+Go at night and at least have a drink at The Candy Store if you can - its magical.

 The owners really should charge admission.
 A WONDERFUL and uniquely Newport antique shop.